akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/1-event-sourced-shopping-cart.md

 ### Command handler

 The Cart entity will receive commands that request changes to Cart state.
-We will implement a command handler to process these commands and emit a reply.
-Our business logic allows only items to be added which are not in the cart yet and require a positive quantity.
+We will implement a command handler to process these commands and emit a reply, the handler logic selected is different depending on if the cart is checked out already, replying with an error, or if the cart is still open for adding and removing items.

+The command handler for an open cart looks like this:

 Scala
 :  @@snip [ShoppingCart.scala](/samples/grpc/shopping-cart-service-scala/src/main/scala/shopping/cart/ShoppingCart.scala) { #commandHandler }